 - Responding to the feedback they received from the marketplace.

 Most often, people don’t reach their goals because they give up pursuing them.
 And, guess what?
 When you quit pursuing your goals, you don’t reach them.
-It doesn’t take an engineering degree to make that logical connection.
+It doesn’t take an engineering degree to reach that logical connection.

 Those who successfully reach significant goals seem to have both perseverance and the ability to make needed adjustments.
 They keep moving in the general direction they have plotted out, but they also watch for and listen to signs that indicate they need to make some changes.

 Making just a few slight adjustments can have a huge impact on the result.
-Minor adjustments in the design of the product or process, in your costs and pricing, in your marketing message, or, in reaching the right target audience – all can lead to success if you are asking for and listening to feedback.
+Minor adjustments in the design of the product or process, in your costs and pricing, in your marketing message, or in reaching the right target audience – can all lead to success if you are asking for and listening to feedback.

-So, give up looking for the “magic bullet” new goal that is going to “turn everything around” or make you “successful” (however you define success).
+So, give up looking for the magic bullet new goal that is going to turn everything around or make you successful (however you define success).